zuozhenggh/learning-library/data-management-library/database/db-quickstart/db-quickstart-workshop/intro.md

 Oracle’s Autonomous Database is the perfect quick-start service for fast data loading and sophisticated data reporting and analysis.
 Oracle manages everything for you so you can focus on your data.

 ### Workshop Prerequisites
 This workshop requires an Oracle Cloud account.
-You may use your own cloud account or a cloud account that you obtained through a trial.
+You may use your own cloud account, a cloud account that you obtained through a trial, a Free Tier account, a LiveLabs account or a training account whose details were given to you by an Oracle instructor.

 ## Workshop Objectives
 - Get comfortable with Oracle's public cloud services